without Internet Explorer,

 in 1280 x 960 resolution

-All in all, X Japan payed the price of releasing world class albums.
-It’s not easy to stay on the top, everyone knows that.
-However, this does not mean that this album is terrible, don’t mistake me.
-The music that you will listen to here is completely acceptable and you will enjoy some tracks definitely.
-Silent Jealousy and Say Anything for example retains a lot of the renowned sound of X Japan in the late 80’s.
+All in all, X Japan paid the price for releasing world class albums.
+It’s not easy to stay on top, everyone knows that.
+This does not mean that this album is terrible, don’t be deceived.
+The music remains completely acceptable, you will enjoy some tracks definitely.
+Silent Jealousy and Say Anything for example retain much of the energy blown in the antecedent albums.

 Written for Encyclopaedia Metallum 31-03-2011